JuanPabloDiaz/freeForGeeks/README.md

 - [SuperSet](https://superset.apache.org/) is a Data Visualization and Data Exploration Platform. ⭐ [58k stars](https://github.com/apache/superset)

-1. **Tableau**:

-   - **Best for data visualization**.
-   - Tableau is a powerful BI platform known for its robust visualization capabilities.
+1. [Tableau](https://www.tableau.com/): **Best for data visualization** | Tableau is a powerful BI platform known for its robust visualization capabilities.
 It allows users to create interactive dashboards and explore data effectively.

-2. **Domo**:

-   - **Best for large data sets**.
-   - Domo provides a cloud-based platform for business intelligence, data visualization, and collaboration.
+2. [Domo](https://www.domo.com/): **Best for large data sets** | Domo provides a cloud-based platform for business intelligence, data visualization, and collaboration.
 It's suitable for handling extensive datasets and offers various integrations.

-3. **Yellowfin**:

-   - **Best for embedded analytics**.
-   - Yellowfin focuses on embedding analytics within other applications.
+3. [Yellowfin](https://www.yellowfinbi.com/): **Best for embedded analytics** | Yellowfin focuses on embedding analytics within other applications.
 It provides features like dashboards, reporting, and data exploration.

-4. **Zoho Analytics**:

-   - **Best for non-analysts**.
-   - Zoho Analytics is user-friendly and caters to business users who may not have extensive technical expertise.
+4. [Zoho Analytics](https://www.zoho.com/analytics/): **Best for non-analysts** | Zoho Analytics is user-friendly and caters to business users who may not have extensive technical expertise.
 It offers self-service reporting and data visualization.

-5. **Sisense**:
-   - **Best for end-to-end BI**
-6. **Qlik Sense**:

-   - **Best for mobile users**.

----
+5. [Sisense](https://www.sisense.com/): **Best for end-to-end BI** | Sisense is known for its end-to-end BI capabilities, including data preparation, analysis, and visualization.
+It's suitable for businesses looking for a comprehensive BI solution.
+6. [Qlik Sense](https://www.qlik.com/us/products/qlik-sense): **Best for mobile users** | Qlik Sense is a mobile-friendly BI platform that allows users to access and analyze data on the go.
+It offers interactive visualizations and data exploration features.

 # Other Great Resources